samundrud/ApplicantScore_public/README.md

 # ApplicantScore
 ___Fast Track Top Talent___

-This consulting project was completed as part of the Insight Data Science Fellowship program (New York, YN, Summer 2020) by Sarah Amundrud
+This consulting project was completed as part of the Insight Data Science Fellowship program (New York, YN, Summer 2020) by Sarah Amundrud.

+This is the public repository of the project, which does not include any data.

 # Table of Contents